trilitech/tezos-developer-docs/docs/tutorials/create-an-nft/nft-taquito.md

    1. Leave the other fields blank and click **Estimate**.
    The IDE calculates the fees for the deployment.

-   1. Click **Deploy** and leave the window open to wait for the contract to be originated.
+   1. Click **Deploy** and leave the window open to wait for the contract to be originate.

       Originating the contract can take a few minutes.
       When the transaction completes, the window shows a message that the contract was deployed.